Carolina Tiger Rescue is a 501(c)3 nonprofit wildlife sanctuary whose mission is saving and protecting wild cats in captivity and in the wild.

 Photos may be taken during your tour after a visitor release has been signed.

-Is the facility accessible to those with disabilities?
+Is the sanctuary accessible to those with disabilities?

 The Education Center is wheelchair accessible.
 However, the gravel and grass paths may not be as wheelchair friendly.
 If you have accessibility issues, please call 919-542-4684 to make arrangements.